ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

 | Long Packet | Frame End | Min Delay |

-The figure below shows what the timing of the generated LLP packets will look like with **include line sync packets** set to false.
+The figure below shows what the timing of the generated LLP packets look like with **include line sync packets** set to false.
    ![No Line Sync Packets Diagram](../../images/PXIe-148X-CreateTDMS-NoLineSyncPackets-Diagram.png)

-The figure below shows what the timing of the generated LLP packets will look like with **include line sync packets** set to true.
+The figure below shows what the timing of the generated LLP packets look like with **include line sync packets** set to true.
    ![Line Sync Packets Diagram](../../images/PXIe-148X-CreateTDMS-LineSyncPackets-Diagram.png)

-The following scenarios will illustrate the above concepts in more detail.
+The following scenarios illustrate the above concepts in more detail.

 ## Determining the maximum frame rate for a given frame size
 > Note: For the purposes of this tutorial, all input control values not specified should be left as the default value.

 1. Double click the Create CSI-2 Packet TDMS Files VI in the LabVIEW project.

 2. Set the **Number of Frames** control to 1.
-Setting this to 1 will let you quickly iterate over configuration settings and get feedback with the **Actual Frame Rate (fps)** indicator.
+Setting this to 1 lets you quickly iterate over configuration settings and get feedback with the **Actual Frame Rate (fps)** indicator.

 3. Set the **desired frame rate (fps)** to 1000.
-This will make the frame period much smaller than the interpacket delay and LLP packet duration.
+This makes the frame period much smaller than the interpacket delay and LLP packet duration.

 4. Run the VI and look at the **Actual Frame Rate (fps)** indicator.
 This tells you for a given **Frame Data Configuration** and **Frame Timing Configuration** what the maximum achieveable FPS is.

 5. Now the set the **desired frame rate (fps) to 40.
-This will make the frame period larger than the framme perod required for the interpacket delay and LLP packet duration.
+This makes the frame period larger than the framme perod required for the interpacket delay and LLP packet duration.

 6. Run the VI and look at the **Actual Frame Rate (fps)** indicator.
 It shows 40 fps.